6 Ways To Reduce Stress As A Single Mom

 Money is the biggest factor for a single parent, especially if you’re not getting any help with child support.
 Trying to raise your children on one income in a bad economy is not easy, and even if you were getting alimony or child support, no one wants to have to rely on any of those things to keep living.
 You need to take as many steps as you can to learn about budgeting and making good investments so that you can manage your finances properly.

-If you can, try to get back into education so that you can support yourself independently with a better paying job.
+If you are open to the idea, consider getting back into education so that you can support yourself independently with a better paying job.
 It’s lucky that a lot of schools are now offering courses online, as you can learn from home and save yourself the childcare.
 There are lots of money habits you can learn to help you keep your pockets full and your heart light.

 Manage Your Village.

 They say it takes a village to raise a child, and it’s important to know that your village doesn’t have to be your direct family.
 You will need help, whether this is from understanding employers who offer daycare on site, if you work out of the home, or a friendly neighbor who can step in as a sitter when you need to run errands.

 Sometimes, your support system can be just someone to talk to when things get a little on top of you.
 There’s no wrong way to have a support system, and while you may feel too proud to ask for help, pride doesn’t help you to sleep at night and it doesn’t put food on your table.